clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 ---

 ## Variant annotation in vcf
-Use grep to investigate the variants found earlier.
+Use the grep command, in the terminal, on the vcf-file `HD832_T.filtered.vcf` to investigate the variants found earlier.

+Investigate the SNV found in the region chr7:140,453,022-140,453,248.

+!!! question
+    :question:
+    What effect does the variant have on the protein sequence?

+!!! question
+    :question:
+    Does it seem to be clinically relevant?
+Motivate!

 ---